 IGC's short-term performance has been adversely affected by a few stock-specific issues and this has dragged down its long-term numbers.

 Performance attribution

-Ocean Dial kindly supplied us with performance attribution data covering the period from 1 January 2018 to end October 2018.
+Ocean Dial has kindly supplied performance attribution data covering the period from 1 January 2018 to end October 2018.